elijahscherz/astroshooter-2d/tasklist.md

 # Astroshooter To-do / Tasklist

 ## Coding | Programming
+- Spaceship upgrading.
+Separate scenes to switch from, Main Menu, Ship Editor?, Game, etc.
-- Spaceship upgrading, standard spaceships to choose from.
+- Standard spaceships to choose from.
 (Differences based on size, mass, speed, etc.)
 - Input: based on mouse, rotating the player to that input, allowing for shooting with mouse?
 - Bonus stages where you have to navigate through a moving asteroid field?
 - Multiplayer support?:)

 ## Visuals | Graphics
 - Main Menu
-- Consolidating UI elements into the canvas, or a similar system.
+- Visual Ship Editor?
 - Change `livesText` to something more visual like mini-spaceships.
 (Nod to Pacman.)